danweitzel/latex_workshop/README.md

 Both distributions include everything needed to compile LaTeX documents.

-For editing LaTeX files, we recommend **Sublime Text 3**, which is available for download at [https://www.sublimetext.com/3](https://www.sublimetext.com/3).
+For editing LaTeX files, you can also use powerful text editors.
+A very popular editor for this is **Sublime Text**, which is available for download at [https://www.sublimetext.com/download](https://www.sublimetext.com/download).
 To enable LaTeX support in Sublime Text, students should also install the **LaTeXTools** package:

 1. Open Sublime Text and press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
 2. Type `"Package Control: Install Package"` and select it.
 3. Search for `"LaTeXTools"` and install it.
+4. You now can open LaTeX files in Sublime Text and compile them with `Ctrl+B` (Windows/Linux) or `Cmd+B` (Mac).

 With these installations, students will have a complete LaTeX setup ready for the workshop.